 A digital block provides adequate local anesthesia.

-The felon should be incised in the area of maximum swelling and tenderness.
+All attempts should be made for the incision to be in the area of maximum swelling and tenderness.
 The incision should not cross the distal interphalangeal (DIP) joint to prevent formation of a flexion contracture at the DIP flexion crease.
 Probing is not carried out proximally to avoid extension of infection into the flexor tendon sheath.

-An orthopedist or hand surgeon should be consulted for more complex cases, especially when there is concern for osteomyelitis or flexor tenosynovitis.
+An orthopedist or hand surgeon should be consulted for more complex cases, especially when there is concern for osteomyelitis or flexor tenosynovitis, or immunocompromised patients.

 If treated early, drainage, elevation, and oral antibiotics may be adequate.
 Appropriate follow-up should always be arranged.
 Severe infections and complicated cases may require hospitalization for intravenous antibiotics and surgical drainage.